KnapsackPro/docs.knapsackpro.com/_posts/2021-03-23-faster-cypress-rspec-test-suite-for-rails-apps-on-github-actions-using-knapsack-pro.md

 ### Existing GitHub Actions config

-For those that already have a GH actions config file setup (e.g. `.github/workflows/ci.yml`), here's all that you should need to change to get Knapsack Pro queue mode working for both Cypress and Rspec.
+For those that already have a GH actions config file setup (e.g. `.github/workflows/ci.yml`), here's all that you should need to change to get Knapsack Pro queue mode working for both Cypress and RSpec.

-Change your Rspec run command to use Knapsack:
+Change your RSpec run command to use Knapsack:

 ```diff
 +      strategy: